 This course is delivered online via two 1-hour live webinars and includes a 24/7 online 'classroom' experience.
-The webinars are scheduled for Wednesdays, March 22nd and 29th, 2017 from 11:00 am to 12:00 pm PT-US.
+The webinars are scheduled for Thursday, March 23rd and Wednesday, March 29th, 2017 from 11:00 am to 12:00 pm PT-US.
 All graded assignments are due by March 31.
 Check for your timezone here.

 How course status works: Participants who choose to audit will have full access to live webinars, discussion forums, and all online course materials.
 Participants who choose to audit do not have to complete homework assignments or quizzes (although there will still be readings), do not receive grades or feedback on assignments, and do not recieve a final grade.

 Participants seeking credit have to complete - and pass - all homework assignments and quizzes.
 Successful completion of these requirements will earn a passing grade and an individualized Certificate of Completion.